Star Awards 1994

 Star Awards 1994 is the first edition of the annual Star Awards presented by the Singapore Broadcasting Corporation to honour its artistes who work on Channel 8.
 A total of 16 awards were given out at the ceremony.
+Veteran actor Chen Shucheng and Taiwanese television host Yvette Tsui hosted the show.
+Former model Fann Wong interviewed invited guests to the show.

 Winners and nominees

-Winners are listed first and highlighted in boldface.
+Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).